cucapra/filament-evaluation/README.md

 ## Kick-the-Tires Phase (2-4 hours)

+**NOTE**: Before starting, ensure that you have ~100 GB of storage space.
+Unfortunately, the Vivado tools can take up quite a lot of space during installation.

 For the kick-the-tires phase we will:
 - Install the Filament compiler toolchain
 - Install external dependencies that cannot be packaged due to licensing requirements